digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 ## Removing devices from the Modem's link database

 When an Insteon device breaks or is no longer needed, it should be removed from them modem's link database.
-This is particularly tricky if the device is no longer operable.
-For this purpose the binding has a rudimentary feature to eliminate entries from the link database.

-This requires a `Number` item in the insteonplm.items file, referencing the modem:
+Since this is particularly tricky if the device is no longer operable, the binding has a rudimentary feature to eliminate entries: Instantiate a `Switch` item in the `.items` file, referencing the modem with its proper Insteon address:

-    Number modem "modem" {insteonplm="1E.DF.41:0x000045#control"}

-and an entry in the `sitemap` file like this:

-    Selection item=modem label="modem action" mappings=[0=nothing, 1=erase]

-Upon startup, the binding creates a list of Insteon devices that are in the modem's link database, but *not* referenced anywhere in the items file.
-Now every time the `erase` selection is made from the user interface, *one* of the unreferenced devices will be eliminated from the link database (erasing *all* unreferenced devices was deemed risky as it could accidentally wipe out the entire database of the modem).
+    Switch removeAddress		    "switch to remove address"	  	(gControllers)			{insteonplm="1E.DB.41:0x000045#control,remove_address=2e.7c.9a"}

+In the binding config, a `control` feature is referenced, and the address of the device to be removed from the modem is passed as parameter `remove_address`.
+Toggling the switch to `ON` will send a command to the modem, erasing the db entry.

 ## Trouble shooting